madeon/DiabeticRetinopathy_CNN/README.md

 # Diabetic Retinopathy
 This project was developed by Mathias Gundertofte (magun15).

 # What is diabetic retinopathy?
 >"Diabetic Retinopathy is an eye disease caused by Diabetes.
 The World Health Organization estimates that 347 million people have diabetes worldwide, and around 40-45% of those have some stage of Diabetic Retinopathy.
 Diabetic retinopathy is the leading cause of blindness in the working-age population of the developed world.
-It is estimated to affect over 93 million people."

 ## The project idea
 The idea of the project is to use Convolutional Neural Networks to detect signs of Diabetic Retinopathy in retina images from the kaggle competition - https://www.kaggle.com/c/diabetic-retinopathy-detection

 Each image must be classified using the following scale: